Updated On 2/11/2016 10:41:11 PM

 compared to larger database systems such as Oracle or SQL Server.

-Access consulting rates are typically lower for
+Access can provide a cost benefit since consulting rates are typically lower for

 compared to Oracle or SQL Server consultants.